Honey_bee_flying.jpg

 How to Start Beekeeping

-For those interested in beekeeping we recommend beginning your planning and research a year in advance.
-The bees do most of their work in spring and by summer its often too late to start a new bee hive.
-Spend the year reading free education materials online and to join our club to attend field days, find a mentor and more.
+For those interested in beekeeping, we recommend beginning your planning and research a year in advance.
+The bees do most of their work in spring, and by summer it’s often too late to start a new bee hive.
+Spend the year reading free education materials online and join our club to attend field days, find a mentor and more.
 Beekeeping can be a large investment upwards of $1000 to start, so we want you to be ready.
 The KBA is here to help!

 • Target installation in early April.